theholy7/theholy7.github.io/_posts/2026-03-22-the-elevator.md

 code, trusting both your engineering sense, and engineering best practices you follow.
 You are the editor, not the author.

-The biggest difference between the human code you trust, and the AI code you don't is context.
-With a human, when your prompt is limited, you expect them to go and find the lacking context as they are aware of your business, and make decisions.
+This is meaningfully different from delegating to a person.
+A human colleague will push back if your requirements are unclear, ask clarifying questions, flag when something feels wrong.
+There is a shared stake in the outcome.
+With AI tools, none of that exists — they will confidently produce something wrong without hesitation, filling gaps with plausible-sounding guesses.
+The responsibility doesn't actually distribute.
+It stays entirely with you, just disguised as delegation.

+This means that delegating to AI requires *more* upfront clarity than delegating to a person, not less.
+A good human collaborator compensates for a vague brief.
+AI launders it into confident-looking output.
+The better mental model isn't "I delegated this" — it's that you used a sophisticated tool, and the full weight of ownership never left you.

+Which brings us back to context.
 The AI only knows what you tell it - so it is paramount to give it the right context.
-All your thinking is done ahead of the prompt, otherwise it will make assumptions that sound correct but might be completely wrong.
+All your thinking is done ahead of the prompt, otherwise it will make assumptions that sound correct but are wrong.
 Don't think you are getting dumber, that you are offloading your thinking.
 You are not thinking less.
 You are thinking first, and then letting the execution happen.

 Thankfully, when you do get it wrong, you can just *discard the code, and start over*.
 The cost of code has lowered, so you can use what you learned